Mareo/epita-doc/docs/pie.md

 ## Epita account

-An "epita" account, without any password, is available at any moment.
+A [CRI account](accounts.md), without any password, is available at any moment.
 It allows one to quickly log in on a computer, even without network (if it is already started, obviously).
 It is strongly recommended to turn off the computer after using this account to avoid people from retrieving data by re-logging on it.

 ## Student session

 Each student has a session on the network.
-To log on it, one has to use his login and his "epita" [password](passwords.md).
+To log on it, one has to use his login and his CRI [password](passwords.md).

 Personal folders are stocked on [AFS](afs.md).
 It is essential to read this topic.